JulianGriffin11/Excel_Projects/Money Matters/README.md

 ### 1️⃣ **How do earnings compare to expenses over time?**

 #### 📈 Methodology
-- I used pivot charts  - integrated with **slicers** - to dynamically link and filter for earnings/expenses.
+- Used **pivot tables** (dynamic tables summarizing data) integrated with **slicers** (interactive filters) to track and compare earnings and expenses.
-- I employed visualizations to properly capture the results.
+- Employed visualizations to properly capture the results.

 #### 💡 Insights
 - During the summer, **expenses overtook earnings**, hinting at some budget-busting indulgences.